Make the Career Yours

 • Military Reporters

-Trained by the armed forces to record military proceedings such as tribunals and courts martial.
+Trained by the armed forces to record military proceedings such as tribunals and court martials.

 • Medical Transcriptionists

-Listen to recordings by physicians and other healthcare professionals and transcribe them.
+Listens to recordings by physicians and other healthcare professionals and transcribes them.
 They transcribe a variety of healthcare related reports including emergency visit reports, diagnostic imaging studies, operations, chart reviews and final summaries.
 Many medical transcriptionists work from their homes.
 This industry is rapidly growing.

 Organizations that offer information about careers, training, and certification in court reporting include: